The core principle of a mastermind group is trust.

 Privacy and Confidentiality: The Cornerstone of Mastermind Groups

-Does an NDA Include Your Spouse or Business Parnter?
+Does an NDA Include Your Spouse, Business Partner, or Boss?

 The non-disclosure agreement covers the private conversations that members have in meetings.
-There’s no reason why you can’t talk to your spouse or business partner about what you brainstormed about in your own Hot Seat.
+There’s no reason why you can’t talk to your spouse, business partner, boss or team about what you brainstormed about in your own Hot Seat.
 But an NDA would prevent you from sharing what others talked about in their private Hot Seat, even with your spouse, business partner or closest friend.

 When someone is in the Hot Seat, they are vulnerable.
 They’re going to talk about a problem they need to solve, or ideas they need to generate, or how to get into action.
 Each member needs to be assured that this conversation will be private.
-Otherwise, how can a member feel safe in disclosing a new business idea, talking about emotional or financial problems, or even coming up with the title of their next book?
+Otherwise, how can a member feel safe in disclosing a new business idea, talking about emotional or financial problems at home, dealing with difficult situations with employees, or even coming up with the title of their next book?

 A secret that’s shared is no longer a secret.
-Once you talk about the private masterminding conversations, you lose control of privacy.
-This saps trust from the group and eventually the group will dismantle.
+Once you talk about the private masterminding conversations, you lose control of privacy unless everyone agrees to keep it private and secret.
+Without this level of trust, safety saps from the group and eventually the group will dismantle.

-So create a written NDA for your group, get everyone to agree to it and sign it, and explain the importance of complete privacy and trust in your group discussions.
+So go ahead…create a written NDA for your group, get everyone to agree to it and sign it.
+Explain the importance of complete privacy and trust in your group discussions.
+You’ll be glad you did and your group will thank you for it!